tweag/funflow/README.md

 #### Cookiecutter Template

-To get started with a simple project, you can use the cookiecutter template provided with this repo:
+To get started with a simple project, you can use the [cookiecutter](https://github.com/cookiecutter/cookiecutter) template provided with this repo:

 ```console
 cookiecutter git@github.com:tweag/funflow.git --directory cookiecutter-funflow
 ```

+#### Cabal
+`funflow` is available on [Hackage](https://hackage.haskell.org/package/funflow), follow the usual Cabal procedure to add it as dependency.

 #### Stack

-While funflow hasn't been plublished on Hackage yet, you can install it as a git dependency using the standard Haskell tooling (e.g.
+While `funflow` hasn't been plublished on Stackage yet, you can install it as a Git dependency using the standard Haskell tooling (e.g.
 [Stack](https://docs.haskellstack.org/en/stable/yaml_configuration/#packages)).
 Note that you will also need to add a couple of extra dependencies to your